the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 ## User-centric design
 ### Key question: How can research outputs benefit from a user-centric design process?

-Although many research tools are created for a very narrow purpose, we encourage researchers to consider the user experience (UX) throughout the process and to incorporate UX design principles to make the tool more accesible and usable for all potential users.
+Although many research tools are created for a very narrow purpose, we encourage researchers to consider the user experience (UX) throughout the process and to incorporate UX design principles during development to make the tool more accessible and usable for all potential users.
 Activities such as user journey mapping and user testing can greatly enhance your understanding of who is using the research tool and how they employ the tool in a real-world scenario.
 By considering potential users of the tool from the early stages of a project, you can include features that will make the tool easier to use and more relevant to potential stakeholders, and therefore more likely to be used and applied in practice.